YarnSpinnerTool/YarnSpinner/Documentation/Unity.md

 * **Import YarnSpinner.unitypackage into your project.** If you prefer, you can also install the package from the [Asset Store](TODO).

 Yarn Spinner is composed of a .DLL file, and a couple of supporting scripts for Unity.

 * `YarnSpinner.dll`, which does the heavy lifting involved in parsing your Yarn files, and executing them.
-You won't do much with it yourself; rather, you'll take advantage of...-- >
+You won't do much with it yourself; rather, you'll take advantage of.

 Yarn dialogue is stored in .json files, which you create using the [Yarn editor](http://github.com/infiniteammoinc/Yarn).
 To show the dialogue in your game, you need to add it to your project as well.